Small Business Balance Sheets (Free Template)

 Does the IRS require a balance sheet for all businesses?

-No, the IRS does not require a balance sheet for all businesses.
-Sole proprietors typically do not need to provide one unless required for specific tax forms.
-Corporations and partnerships with gross receipts or total assets over $250,000, however, must include a balance sheet with their tax returns.
+No, the Internal Revenue Service (IRS) doesn’t require a balance sheet for all businesses.
+Sole proprietors typically don’t need to provide one unless required for specific tax forms.
+Corporations and partnerships with gross receipts or total assets of $250,000 or more, however, may be required to include a balance sheet with their tax returns.

 Photo credit: iStock/stockphotodirectors